AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/configuring-osgi.md

 Values for the variables must not exceed 2048 characters.

+>[!NOTE]
+>
+>Variable names prefixed with `INTERNAL_` are reserved by Adobe.
+Any customer set variables that start with this prefix will be ignored.

 ### Default Values {#default-values}

 The following applies to both environment specific and secret configuration values.